The Hidden Construction Risk in a Refinance

 To evaluate the claim and support the lender’s position, First American coordinated a detailed review of the available records and retained experts to assess the work performed at the property.
 That investigation helped clarify the scope of the lien claim and supported efforts to reach a practical resolution.

-First American participated in the mediation and resolved the mechanic’s lien dispute through a six-figure settlement, in accordance with the terms and conditions of the policy.
+Ultimately, First American participated at a mediation and negotiated a settlement paying approximately $400,000 to resolve the mechanic’s lien litigation.
 The lender was then able to continue its foreclosure process after the mechanic’s lien issue was resolved.

 Disclaimer: